-To be Released May 2, 4pm through Midnight, June 1
+Aired on May 2, and streamed through Midnight, June 1

 Glens Falls Symphony and The Hyde Collection Collaborate through Music and Art

-This very special event celebrates the beauty of art from The Hyde Collection and music from the Glens Falls Symphony.
-The fourth and final concert in the Symphony’s Season of Music that Heals and Inspires, this virtual event features performances of musical works composed over five centuries, along with viewing of special artworks from the Hyde.
-Your hosts, Glens Falls Symphony Music Director Charles Peltz and Hyde Director of Curatorial Services Jonathan Canning will illuminate and explore the relationships between the art and musical works.
-We invite subscribers to enjoy a virtual tour of inspiring sound and color.
+This very special event celebrated the beauty of art from The Hyde Collection and music from the Glens Falls Symphony.
+The fourth and final concert in the Symphony’s Season of Music that Heals and Inspires, this virtual event featured performances of musical works composed over five centuries, along with viewing of special artworks from the Hyde.
+Your hosts, Glens Falls Symphony Music Director Charles Peltz and Hyde Director of Curatorial Services Jonathan Canning explored relationships between the art and musical works.

 2020/21 Season – Virtual Concert Schedule